Photo courtesy Granville Island Hotel

 Located in the hip, walkable neighbourhood of Yaletown, this sleek and snappy boutique hotel is close to restaurants, galleries, and cafés.

 Contemporary, colourful rooms feature floor-to-ceiling windows, free Wi-Fi, flat-screen TVs, and ergonomic chairs.
 All have spa bathrooms with heated floors, while some have courtyard access and gas fireplaces.
 Deluxe and Balcony Studios come with Dyson Supersonic hair dryers, while the spacious suites have living rooms and kitchenettes.

 When hunger hits, the hotel’s Capo restaurant offers sourdough pizzas, while The Spritz cocktail bar off the lobby specializes in crafted libations and Italian fare and is open for lunch, dinner and weekend brunch.
 There is a complimentary downtown shuttle and loaner bikes can be reserved through the concierge.

 Reviews, Rates, & Reservations: For more details check OPUS Vancouver

-Canada’s first Indigenous arts hotel has 18 one-of-kind guest suites, a street level gallery, and a number of living / work artists’ studios.
+Canada’s first Indigenous arts hotel, Skwachàys Lodge Indigenous Hotel and Gallery, has 18 one-of-kind guest suites, a street level gallery, and a number of living / work artists’ studios.
 It is owned and operated by the Vancouver Native Housing Society, a registered non-profit charity.

 The unique rooms have Indigenous themes and offer free Wi-Fi, desks, flat-screen TVs, coffee makers, minifridges, and microwaves.
 Some also have balconies.
 The hotel is pet friendly (pets must be 20 lbs or less).